Keniyahmc/WGU_Data_Science_Portfolio/D606/README.md

 # D606 – Data Science Capstone

 ## 📘 Course Overview
 This capstone course integrated the full data science lifecycle to solve a real-world business problem using machine learning.
-Students selected a research question, prepared and analyzed data, trained and evaluated models, and communicated insights through technical documentation and a final presentation.
+I selected a research question, prepared and analyzed data, trained and evaluated models, and communicated insights through technical documentation and a final presentation.
 The project emphasized predictive modeling, data storytelling, and applying technical skills to support decision-making.

 ---